BrainerVirus/Palettry/README.md

 ### 🛠️ How It Works

-1. **Input a Primary Color:**
+1. **Input a Brand Color:**
-   Start with your brand or primary color in OKLCH format.
+   Start with your brand color in OKLCH format.

 2. **Generate Palette:**
    The app builds a full tonal scale, semantic colors, and neutral variants using color science best practices.